 - 1 cup frozen peas optional

 - 1/2 cup rice flour for paleo, use cassava flour

 - 1 1/2 cup UNSWEETENED non dairy milk

 - 1 pound boneless chicken cubed.
 I prefer chicken thighs.

 - 2 teaspoons thyme

-- Prepare your crust, or use a preferred store bought one.
+Prepare your pie crust, or use a preferred store bought one, thawed

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!